SumoLogic/sumologic-documentation/docs/sdo/set-up-sdo/index.md

 ## Prerequisites

-Each set up and configuration method includes a list of prerequisities.
+Each set up and configuration method includes a list of prerequisites.

 These include: